Dry Eyelids: Causes, Symptoms, And Treatment

 Illustration: StyleCraze Design Team

 Dry eyelids can be caused by aging skin as well as other skin conditions, like contact dermatitis.
 You experience flaky and rough skin on your eyelids when they are dry.
 But these symptoms vary depending on the cause of the condition.
-There are many over-the-counter treatments available to manage this condition.
+There are many over-the-counter treatments available to manage this condition, but you can also explore home remedies for dry skin on the face to provide overall relief.
 Identifying the triggers will also help prevent it.
 You can also get rid of dry eyelids with minor lifestyle changes.
 However, if your symptoms do not subside even after trying out these treatments, consult a doctor immediately.

 Frequently Asked Questions